NEOCLASSICAL PHYSICS AND QUANTUM GRAVITY

-The cosmological microwave background, i.e., the superfluid, contains some of the oldest and most traveled photons we can detect, and scientists have determined a redshift factor of approximately z=1090.
+The cosmological microwave background, i.e., low temperature spacetime gas, contains some of the oldest and most traveled photons we can detect, and scientists have determined a redshift factor of approximately z=1090.
 What are the implications?
 The formula astrophysicists use is age(then) = age(now)/(1+z).
 Is that formula correct in NPQG?
-How shall we determine the redshift factor, z, based on the number of superfluid particles passed, superfluid temperature, photon energy, and superfluid flow?
+How shall we determine the redshift factor, z, based on the travel distance through spacetime gas particles, spacetime temperature, photon energy, and spacetime gas flow?